Valid Heteroskedasticity Robust Testing: Computing the size and smallest size-controlling critical values

 Finally, we note that if (contrary to what we assume in this section) no size-controlling critical value exists for a given significance level $ \alpha \in (0,1)$, then the maximal p-value in (\ref{p}) is larger than $ \alpha $ for \emph{every} possible observed value $y_{obs}$, and the corresponding test thus never rejects and thus is uninformative.
 Hence, while the explicit computation of a smallest size-controlling critical value can be avoided for performing a single test, knowing its existence is important as then the resulting test is guaranteed to be informative (non-trivial) if $T_{Het}$ or $T_{uc}$ is being used; and the same is true for $\tilde{T}_{Het}$ and $\tilde{T}_{uc}$ under the conditions discussed in Section \ref{sec:trivial}.

 We also note that in view of the discussion in Section \ref{non-gaussianity} the algorithms for computing null rejection probabilities, size, and smallest size-controlling critical values discussed in this section and Appendix \ref{app:algos} remain valid for elliptically symmetric distributed data without any need for modification.
+With regard to computing size and smallest size-controlling critical values, the same is also true for the semiparametric model described in (iv) of Section \ref{non-gaussianity}.